-( Principle is 'less luggage - more comfort' as you need to carry it on your backs)
+(\ Principle is 'Less luggage - More comfort' as you need to carry it on your backs)

 It is a good idea to make sure that all items are marked with your name to avoid getting mixed.
 All items should be packed into separate plastic bags and then put in the rucksack.
-In addition to the above, the Officer Trainees will have to choose the following items very carefully:
+In addition to the above, the Probationers will have to choose the following items very carefully:

-- 1. BOOTS: Boots should be comfortable and should fit well.
+1. BOOTS: Boots should be comfortable and should fit well.
 The sole should be of rubber and it should be flexible.
 New shoes should not be used for trekking and as far as possible, these shoes should be bought well in advance and worn before proceeding for the trek.
-Hunter shoes are best suited and are commonly available in the market. ( However if you have not worn hunters before, it is not advisable to try them for the trek, since it may cause blisters for first-time users) - 2.
-SOCKS: Comfortable nylon/ Cotton/ Woollen socks can be used but it should be ensured that the elastic at the top is not very tight as it may hinder blood circulation. - 3.
-STOCKINGS: The stockings would be helpful while trekking and these can be used to cover the legs while walking through thorny shrubs, grass and undergrowth etc. - 4.
-TROUSERS: Comfortable trousers should be used.
+Sport shoes are best suited and are commonly available in the market.

+2. SOCKS: Comfortable Nylon/ Cotton/ Woollen socks can be used, but it should be ensured that the elastic at the top is not very tight as it may hinder blood circulation.

+3. STOCKINGS: The stockings would be helpful while trekking and these can be used to cover the legs while walking through thorny shrubs, grass, undergrowth etc.

+4. TROUSERS: Comfortable trousers should be used.
 In case the trousers are tight or ill-fitting, this will cause discomfort during long marches.
 Loose jeans/trousers/track pants will be comfortable.
-Lady Officer Trainees who do not possess trousers are advised to wear salwar suits. - 5.
-THERMALS: The nights in the mountains are likely to be cold and chilly.
-It is, therefore, recommended that thermal vests are carried and worn as and when required. - 6.
-PULLOVER: A thick, warm pullover should be carried. - 7.
-JACKETS: It is suggested that a wind-proof jacket is also carried. - 8.
-GLOVES: Woollen gloves may also be carried. - 9.
-CHANGES: A hit walker should never be in a position where he/she is without a change of clothing.
+Lady Probationers who do not possess trousers are advised to wear salwar suits.

+5. LIGHT RAINCOAT: A light raincoat along with a bedsheet (optional) should be carried change of clothing.
 He/she should have one change of clothes packed in such a manner that it does not get damp on account of rain or while crossing a stream.
+This change should be easily accessible,

+6. CHANGES: A hit walker should never be in a position where he/she is without a

-This change should be easily accessible. - 10.
-SUNSCREEN AND LIP SALVE: It is essential to carry some cold cream and a sunscreen lotion.
+7. SUN SCREEN AND LIP SALVE: It is essential to carry a sunscreen lotion.

+8. TOILETRY & MEDICINES : As required